MilesKeitz/Zara-Ahsan-Thesis-Repository/README.md

 The repository contains Python scripts, R scripts, CSV files, and speech text files.

+The speeches folder contains the speeches from each candidate that were used in the following models.

+training_set.xlsx is an additional training set for the model used in dominance_frame.ipynb

 Each Python script is its own model for the respective hypothesis.
 The files cannot be fully run without an API key:
 - dominance_frame.ipynb
 - pity_party.ipynb